askmike/gekko/docs/internals/exchanges.md

     this.watcher.getTrades(since, callback, descending);

-The since parameter is a [moment](http://momentjs.com/), this is a wrapper around a Date object.
-This moment represents the point in time from when the trading method needs trade data.
+~~The since parameter is a [moment](http://momentjs.com/), this is a wrapper around a Date object.
+This moment represents the point in time from when the trading method needs trade data.~~

+If since is truthy, Gekko requests as much trades as the exchange can give (up to ~10,000 trades, try to keep it reasonable).

 The callback expects a `trades` object.
 Trades is an array of trade objects in chronological order (0 is older trade, 1 is newer trade).
 Each trade object needs to have the `date` property (unix timestamp in either string or int) and a `price` property (float) which represents the price in [currency] per 1 [asset]. `descending` is a boolean describing if the trades need to be returned in chronological descending order (newest first).